Louisiana Court Records

 Sealing and expunging criminal records in Louisiana mean two different things.
 While sealing a record refers to restricting access to only eligible persons, these records still have legal and administrative value.
 Expungement refers to the complete deletion of criminal records from the legal system.
 Although an expunged record may maintain its administrative value, it has no legal weight.

-While an involved individual has a right to claim innocence of a criminal past, state licensing boards such as those for social work, child care, law, financial positions, and healthcare can generally still see expunged records.
+While an involved individual has a right to claim innocence of a criminal past, state licensing boards such as those for social work, child care, law, financial positions, and healthcare may generally still see expunged records.
 They are also available to Law enforcement agencies upon a written request.
 However, private agencies and employers wishing to view them must show good cause or get a court order to access them.

 How to Seal a Criminal Record in Louisiana